 Construction of Wrigley Field

-Wrigley Field, located in Chicago, Illinois, holds a special place in the hearts of fans worldwide.
+Wrigley Field, located in Chicago, Illinois, holds a special place in the hearts of baseball fans worldwide.
 It has a rich history dating back to its construction in 1914.
 The ballpark was built for the Chicago Federals, a team in the now-defunct Federal League.
 Originally called Weeghman Park, after the owner Charles H. Weeghman, it was constructed in just two months, making it a remarkable feat of engineering and craftsmanship.

 Wrigley Field’s original name: Weeghman Park